sensu/sensu-docs/README.md

 yarn
 ```

-Yarn will run Hugo to render the site into the `public` directory.
+Yarn will install and run Hugo to render the site into the `public` directory.

 This is the same build process used by TravisCI to test changes.
 If this command produces any errors, please open an issue.

 #### Viewing locally

 If the site builds successfully, you can run the Hugo server and view the site in a local web browser:

 ```